A-Collapsibility of Distribution Dependence and Quantile Regression Coefficients

-\section{Introduction}
+{\bf 1.
+Introduction}

-There are several ways to interpret the association between a response and an explanatory variable.
-The measure of association may be measured by odds ratio or relative risk or interaction parameters of the corresponding log-linear model (for categorical variables), regression coefficient or distribution dependence (for continuous variables).
-The concept of collapsibility with respect to these parameters was well studied by Bishop (1971), Cox (2003), Cox and Wermuth (2003), Geng (1992), Ma {\it et. al.} (2006), Vellaisamy and Vijay (2007, 2008), Wermuth (1987, 1989) and Whittemore (1978), among others.
-Cox and Wermuth (2003) defined distribution dependence as a measure of association between two variables, and discussed the reversal effect when a background variable (sometimes unobserved) is condensed.
-They obtained sufficient conditions for no reversal effect, that is, for the non-occurence of Yule and Simpson's paradox.
-Recently, Ma {\it et. al.} (2006) proved that the conditions of Cox and Wermuth (2003) are indeed necessary and sufficient for collapsibility of distribution dependence, under the assumption that distribution dependence is homogeneous over the background variable.
-Homogeneity is a rather strong assumption, and restricts the applicability of these conditions.\\
+\vone There are several ways to interpret the association between a response and an explanatory variable.
+The association may be measured by odds ratio, or relative risk, or interaction parameters of the corresponding log-linear model for categorical variables, regression coefficient or distribution dependence for continuous variables.
+The concept of collapsibility with respect to these parameters was well studied by Bishop (1971), Cox (2003), Cox \& Wermuth (2003), Geng (1992), Ma \emph {et al.~}(2006), Vellaisamy \& Vijay (2007, 2008, 2010), Wermuth (1987, 1989), Whittemore (1978) and Xie \emph {et al.~} (2008), among others.
+Cox \& Wermuth (2003) defined distribution dependence as a measure of association between two variables, and discussed the effect reversal phenomenon, when a background variable (sometimes unobserved) is condensed.
+They obtained sufficient conditions for no effect reversal, that is, for the non-occurrence of Yule \& Simpson's paradox.
+Recently, Ma \emph {et al.~}(2006) proved that the conditions of Cox \& Wermuth (2003) are indeed necessary and sufficient for uniform collapsibility of distribution dependence, under the assumption that distribution dependence is homogeneous over the background variable. \\